COVID-19 Vaccine

 Quick Facts

-• Getting the vaccine while pregnant helps your body create anti-COVID-19 antibodies, which then pass to the fetus.
+Getting the vaccine while pregnant helps your body create antibodies against the COVID-19 virus, which then pass to the fetus.
 These antibodies protect your baby from severe COVID-19 illness and hospitalization until they can be vaccinated at age 6 months.

-CDC: COVID-19 Vaccination for People Who Are Pregnant or Breastfeeding
+CDC: COVID-19 Vaccination for Women Who Are Pregnant or Breastfeeding

-CDC: COVID-19 Vaccination for People Who Would Like to Have a Baby
+CDC: COVID-19 Vaccination for Women Who Would Like to Have a Baby

 MothertoBaby: COVID-19 Subunit Vaccine (Novavax)